Menu

 By taking time to think about the school year and making a few preparations before the first day, you can set your child up for long term success in listening, learning, academic participation, and social interaction.
 Here are some ways you can prepare to set your child, your child’s teachers, and yourself up for success:

-Remote microphones can be a game-changer for your child in the classroom.
+RM systems can be a game-changer for your child in the classroom.
 The use of a remote mic allows for your child to hear up to 5,300 more words per day!
-Show the teacher and staff how the remote microphone works.
+Show the teacher and staff how the RM system works.
 And let them know how important it is that they wear it during your child’s school day.

-Demonstrate how to set up the remote microphone in person to give the teacher time to watch, learn, practice, and ask questions in real time.
+Demonstrate how to set up the RM system in person to give the teacher time to watch, learn, practice, and ask questions in real time.

-Learn more about remote microphones by watching the video below:
+Learn more about RM systems by watching the video below:

 Download Transcript